This procedure can be performed immediately (at the time of mastectomy) or delayed (weeks to years after the mastectomy).

 After the Placement of Your Expander

 Starting about three weeks after placement of the expander, our plastic surgeon, Dr. Max Lehfeldt, or his Physician Assistant, Vangie Luong, will start filling the expander with sterile saline via a small needle inserted through the skin (breast skin is usually numb following mastectomy).
 You may experience feelings of pressure or discomfort after each filling of the expander (similar to the aches and pains following a vigorous workout).
 These feelings last only a few hours and are easily managed with ibuprofen.
-Dr. Lehfeldt’s unique approach of using SERI Scaffold often allows for him to fill the expander a minimum of 50% at the time of surgery/reconstruction and sometimes more.
+Dr. Lehfeldt’s use of soft tissue supports in tissue expander breast reconstruction allows him to fill the expander a minimum of 50% at the time of surgery/reconstruction and sometimes more.
 This expansion at the time of surgery often improves the breast shape right away and further reduces the number of visits required to expand and fill the tissue expanders.
 Often patients can be fully expanded in less than 2-3 visits!
 This shortened time interval has great psychological benefits for patients.

 Gradually, the tissue over the tissue expander device expands, stretches, and creates a pocket for the breast implant.
 The permanent breast implants are usually inserted 3 months after the expander was placed.
 The most commonly used breast implant following expansion is a cohesive silicone gel implant – the Allergan Natrelle® 410 implant.
 Saline (saltwater solution) implants are also available but may not provide the best aesthetic outcome.
 Dr. Lehfeldt will evaluate your shape and desired breast volume to help determine the appropriate implant.
 The beauty of an expander/implant reconstruction is that you, the patient, can actively participate in the process and have the opportunity to decide the size of breast you want!